AdobeDocs/express-add-ons-docs/src/pages/guides/develop/coi.md

  ![Credentialless header value](./img/coi-test-12.png)

-10. Check final headers:
+10. Finalize header overrides:

  You’ll want to add headers until your overrides look like the following:

  ![Final header values screenshot](./img/coi-test-13.png)

-11. Test your add-on:
+11. Reload and test:

  At this point, you can reload Adobe Express and test your add-on.
 Be sure to watch the network panel for errors that your add-on might encounter.